rocm-arch/rocm-arch/README.md

 ## Contributing
 Your contribution is always welcome.
 Use the [issue tracker](https://github.com/rocm-arch/rocm-arch/issues) to report problems with the AUR packages.
 Optimally, you open a pull request that solves your problem.
 For most packages, you have to update `pkgver` and `sha256sums`.
-Before you commit your changes you will need generate `.SRCINFO` from the updated `PKGBUILD`:
+Before you commit your changes you will need to generate `.SRCINFO` from the updated `PKGBUILD`:
 ```bash
 makepkg --printsrcinfo > .SRCINFO
 ```